How do you pick a doctor? Here are 6 tips.

 - Pay a visit — Stop in and meet a physician you’re considering.
 Meeting the office staff, as well as the prospective doctor, will help you determine if they’re the right fit for you and your needs.

-- In tune — Like any long-term relationship, your relationship with your PCP is ultimately based on trust and compatibility.
+- In tune — Like any long-term relationship, your relationship with your primary care physician is ultimately based on trust and compatibility.
 Check language preferences, education and seriously consider if this is someone you can speak with openly.
 You’ll need to be able to communicate openly and directly with your physician, so make certain you’re completely comfortable with them.

-“Your relationship with your doctor can be extremely important,” Dr. Ringel says.
-“Seeing your PCP regularly can help prevent minor issues from becoming major, and help you keep on top of existing health concerns.
+“Your relationship with your doctor can be extremely important,” Dr. Baghdan says.
+“Seeing your primary care doctor regularly can help prevent minor issues from becoming major, and help you keep on top of existing health concerns.
 It’s important that you put care and thought into the decision and, hopefully, build a lasting relationship with your good health as the goal.”

 About the Author